knpuniversity/rest/knpu/different-representations.rst

 =========================================

-So far, the representation of a programmer that we send in our PUT request exactly matches the representation the server sends us in a GET request.
+So far, the representation of a programmer that we send in our PUT request exactly matches the representation the server sends in the response after a GET request.
 But it does't need to be this way.

-It would be perfectly legal to design our API so that we have an ``avatarNumber`` field when we POST or PUT a programmer, but then get back an ``avatarURL`` when we GET that same programmer resource.
+When we POST or PUT to a programmer URI, we send data that contains an ``avatarNumber`` field.
+But imagine if we designed the API so that when we *GET* a programmer, the representation in the response contains an ``avatarUrl`` instead of ``avatarNumber``.
+In this world, the representation we send in a request would be different than the representation that the server sends back in a response.
+And this would be perfectly ok!

 The point is that I don't want you to feel like the data your API receives needs to look exactly like the data you send back.
 Nope.
 Both are just *representations* of a resource.

-With that said, if you make the representations inconsistent for no reasons, your API users will hunt you down with pitchforks.
-So if you expect ``avatarNumber`` in the POST body, don't send bck ``avatar_number`` in the GET request.
+With that said, if you make the representations inconsistent for no reason, your API users will hunt you down with pitchforks.
+So if you expect ``avatarNumber`` in the POST body, don't send back ``avatar_number`` in the GET request.
 That's just mean.

 Immutable Properties